Emmotes/ic_spoilers/docs/season_5.md

         }
     ],
     "requirements": [],
     "description": {"desc": "Vi gains $(stacks_per_second) Sass stack for each second she spends impatiently waiting.
-A Good Example is increased by $(amount)% for each Sass stack, stacking multiplicatively.
+A Good Example is increased by $(not_buffed amount)% for each Sass stack, stacking multiplicatively.
 Sass stacks are capped at $(max_stack_mult___2) times the highest area unlocked in the current adventure."}, "id": 1647,
     "flavour_text": "",
     "graphic_id": 20470,